 A soil test can show how many parts per million (ppm) of each element are present and whether target levels are being met.
 The question is, how can we calculate the right adjustment and add no more and no less?
 Fortunately there is a rule of thumb.

-Siliceous rock powders such as granite or basalt crusher dusts only provide silicon from the surfaces of their particles, but they can be helpful in repairing silicon deficiencies while the soil biology gets going to release the soil’s silicon reserves.
-Siliceous rock powders can be fed to the soil biology along with humates as a food source and the actinomycetes and mycorrhizae will gradually weather the particle surfaces and release silicon.
+Siliceous rock powders such as granite or basalt crusher dusts only provide silicon from the surfaces of their particles, but they can be helpful in repairing silicon deficiencies while the soil biology starts releasing the soil’s silicon reserves.
+Siliceous rock powders can be fed to the soil biology along with humates as a food source, and the actinomycetes and mycorrhizae will gradually weather the particle surfaces and release silicon.
 Crusher dusts are especially effective when fed to pigs and their manure is composted.
 They also can be added to composts or spread along with composts.
-Generally 2 or 3 tons per hectare will get a helpful response, and usually these rock powders also release boron, which is especially essential for legumes.
+Generally 2 or 3 tons per hectare will produce a helpful response, and these rock powders also usually release boron, which is especially essential for legumes.

 Lime, Rock Phosphate, Potassium Sulphate, etc.

 Each of these has its own story, and, as Pfeiffer discovered, the soil total test is a better indication of whether these are needed than the soluble test.
 If deficient, any of these can be built into soils by inputs, with the caveat that it is not a good idea to add bulk lime to composts.
 Lime should not be added to compost at more than 0.1 percent of the total mass, as it tends to drive off nitrogen as ammonia.
 It can be spread along with composts, but when added to composts at more than 1 kilo per ton it tends to waste valuable nitrogen.